Mercy Relief

+In September 2003, Mercy Relief was strategically launched by then-Deputy Prime Minister of Singapore, Mr Lee Hsien Loong, as an independent charitable nongovernmental humanitarian organisation and conferred the Institute of Public Character (IPC) status to have a greater outreach and impact to the global community.

+Mercy Relief responds within 72 hours of a disaster, delivering emergency aid to affected communities.
+It also aims to build resilient communities through sustainable development projects spanning across 5 key levers of changes, such as Water and Sanitation (WASH), Healthcare, Shelter, Sustainable Livelihoods and Education.
+As of 2024, the organisation has executed 115 relief operations and 100 post disaster projects worth 47.5 million.
+Over the past decade, Mercy Relief has reached more than 3 million beneficiaries in 31 different countries globally.

 Milestones

-Officially launched in 2003, Mercy Relief is Singapore's only independent non-governmental organization (NGO) involved in humanitarian disaster relief.
+Officially launched in 2003, Mercy Relief is Singapore's only independent Non-Governmental Organization (NGO) involved in humanitarian disaster relief.
 In December 2003, Mercy Relief was granted the Institution of Public Character (IPC) Status.

 The charity's first response since its official launch was to Bohorok River flash floods in North Sumatra in 2003, followed by the earthquake in Bam, Iran in the same year.
 The next year, Mercy Relief was awarded the annual Singapore International Foundation Award for its efforts in spreading the Singaporean spirit in 11 countries through its works.

 Mercy Relief was invited by United Nations in 2008 to speak at the International Disaster and Risk Conference, on "Peace-time strategies that can ease relief operations and the management of risks during and after such calamities".

 In 2009, Singapore observed its inaugural World Humanitarian Day, where the works and sacrifices of humanitarians, including Mercy Relief's, was commemorated.
-It then partnered up with Singapore Polytechnic in 2010 to conduct a two-year diploma-plus certificate course in humanitarian affairs.
+It then partnered with Singapore Polytechnic in 2010 to conduct a two-year diploma-plus certificate course in humanitarian affairs.

-Mercy Relief also hosted Singapore's President, President Tony Tan Keng Yam at a humanitarian assistance project site in Magelang, Indonesia in 2012.
+Mercy Relief also hosted Singapore's president, President Tony Tan Keng Yam at a humanitarian assistance project site in Magelang, Indonesia in 2012.
 And in that same year, they participated in Singapore's National Day Parade for the first time, as part of the marching contingent.

-International relief work
+International Relief Work

+2023 Mount Marapi Volcanic Eruption

+On December 3rd, 2023, Mount Marapi in Indonesia's West Sumatra province erupted, showering ash up to 3 kilometers high.
+This caused significant ashfall, harming nearby communities and raising concerns about respiratory problems.
+The government advised residents to stay indoors and wear masks when outside.

+In response to the eruption's health risks, ASAR Humanity and Mercy Relief joined forces to deliver aid to Sungai Pua, Agam Regency, on December 14th, 2023.
+Their efforts focused on 1) protecting health by distributing masks to prevent respiratory illnesses caused by the ash, 2) boosting immunity by distributing nutrition packages containing essentials like milk, vitamins and fruits to improve overall health and 3) maintaining well-being by providing comprehensive health services to ensure residents received necessary medical care during this difficult time.

+This relief effort successfully provided aid to 1,050 people impacted by the eruption.